 Rain resistance in summer walking shoes, unlike boots, is a bit of a red herring, because, without the boot’s closed calf, your feet will get soaked in heavy rain, waterproofing or not.
 Others have incorporated sticky rubber and protective high rands to create a hybrid approach/scrambling shoe that can handle pretty much everything in the hills, enhancing its lightness and flexibility around the ankle.

-Which Features To be Consider Before Buying Summer Walking Shoes?
+Which Features to Consider Before Buying Summer Walking Shoes?

 Cushioning equals comfort, and no one wants to wear a pair of shoes that are uncomfortable down to their toes.
 Your men’s walking shoes’ total cushioning influences how much pressure you feel on your feet while walking or standing in them.